mesutcelik/justrelease-sample-maven/README.md

-You can see (justrelease.yml) file which includes release configs.
+You can see [justrelease.yml](https://github.com/justrelease/justrelease-sample-maven/blob/master/justrelease.yml) file which includes release configs.

+Note: You can download JustRelease [from here](https://github.com/justrelease/justrelease/releases)